bigbluebutton/bigbluebutton/docs/docs/administration/privacy.md

 #### All recordings are always accessible

-By default, BigBlueButton recordings are accessible, see e.g., <https://github.com/bigbluebutton/bigbluebutton/issues/8505>
+By default, BigBlueButton recordings are accessible, see e.g., [issue 8505](https://github.com/bigbluebutton/bigbluebutton/issues/8505)

-Additionally, the URLs for recordings are easily enumerable, see <https://github.com/bigbluebutton/greenlight/issues/1466> and <https://github.com/bigbluebutton/bigbluebutton/issues/9443>
+Additionally, the URLs for recordings are easily enumerable, see [issue 1466](https://github.com/bigbluebutton/greenlight/issues/1466) and [issue 9443](https://github.com/bigbluebutton/bigbluebutton/issues/9443)

 ##### Resolution

 Server administrators can change the nginx configuration to restrict access to the recording URLs.
 Depending on the use-case, the auth statement in nginx can interact with the used frontend to enforce further restrictions (e.g., requesting the same credentials as the frontend).
-For example configuration options and an authentication callback to a Greenlight frontend, see: <https://github.com/ichdasich/bbb-rec-perm>
+For example configuration options and an authentication callback to a Greenlight frontend, see: [bbb-rec-perm](https://github.com/ichdasich/bbb-rec-perm)

 #### Cache files